 Instead of buying more possessions, gift your family and friends with meaningful experiences, meaningful books, or something you created for them.
 Use anything other than a price tag to demonstrate your love.

 In some ways it takes more time (I’m much more careful about picking the gift), but in others less.
 No malls, no shopping centers, no wasted hours of work to make enough money to buy something that will be useless in the end.
-Fewer societal costs of pollution in production and shipping and less wasted space trashing things in landfills.
+Fewer societal costs of pollution in production and shipping and less wasted space in landfills.

 Those kinds of gifts have worked for me.
 Other creative presents could include: